Bears raid a Krispy Kreme doughnut van making deliveries on an Alaska military base

 “I was beating on the van and they’re not moving.
 I could hear them breaking open the packages and everything,” she said.
 “I was like, ‘They don’t even care.’”

-When the bears couldn’t be roused, base security was called and sounded sirens meant to scare the bears off, she said.
+When the bears couldn’t be roused, base security was called and sounded sirens meant to scare away the bears, she said.

 The bears eventually came out and wandered in front of the convenience store and gas station a bit before heading into the woods.